lsst-sqre/gafaelfawr/docs/user-guide/metrics.rst

     A bot user was successfully authenticated to a service.
     The username is present as the ``username`` tag.
     The service name is present as the ``service`` tag, if known.
+    If the request was affected by an API quota, the quota limit is included in the ``quota`` field (an integer number of requests allowed per 15 minutes) and the number of requests seen in that window is included in the ``quota_used`` field.

 auth_user
     A non-bot user was successfully authenticated to a service.
     The username is present as the ``username`` tag.
     The service name is present as the ``service`` tag, if known.
+    If the request was affected by an API quota, the quota limit is included in the ``quota`` field (an integer number of requests allowed per 15 minutes) and the number of requests seen in that window is included in the ``quota_used`` field.

 login_attempt
     Gafaelfawr sent a user to the identity provider to authenticate, not including duplicate redirects when the user already has an authentication in progress.